mlibrary/chipmunk/PRINCIPLES.md

 that can extract metadata on a long-term basis, or at least to monitor their ongoing viability.
 Given the continual decrease in the cost of storage, it may be less important now than in the past.
-There could still be a preservation role for this approach, though \-- a system could extract and store only those technical characteristics deemed
-\"significant\" enough to be worth preserving across format migrations.
+There could still be a preservation role for this approach, though -- a system could extract and store only those technical characteristics deemed "significant" enough to be worth preserving across format migrations.

-### Unified search {#DigitalPreservationPrinciples-Unifiedsearch}
+### Unified search

 *Content is stored in such a way to enable indexing and search of content and metadata across the repository as well as metadata across a